harsha-rockit/git-learning/README.md

 This is to learn git

-I am just doing something nasty
+I am trying to learn new things in better way !